keycloak/keycloak-community/design/rich-authorization-requests.md

 The authorization data types supported can be determined using the metadata parameter "authorization_details_types_supported", which is an JSON array.

+Also authorization_details_types_supported will be an aggregated list of all types across all types of processor providers.
+Regarding collisions, we will add something like `getPriority` to the processor methods, this will allow that custom processor provider to be chosen for processing when dealing with the particular conflicting type.

+For example: Assume that there will be built-in provider DefaultProcessor, which will support types `my-type-1` and `my-type-2` with priority `1`.
+Then assume that administrator will deploy his own custom provider with higher priority (EG. `MyCustomProcessor`), which will support types `my-type-2` and `my-type-3` and will have higher priority.

+This will ensure that:

+authorization_details_types_supported may return all 3 types
+The type `my-type-1` will be processed by default processor The type `my-type-3` will be processed by MyCustomProcessor The type `my-type-2` exists in both processors, but since `MyCustomProcessor` has higher priority, it will be chosen for processing this request.

 - **authorization_details_supported**

 The AS advertises support for "authorization_details".